scotty-c/kubernetes-security-workshop/rbac-namespaces-clusterroles/namespaces.md

 EOF
 ```

-Then we can check our pods with `kubectl --context=user-context get pods`
+Then we can check our pods with `kubectl get pods --namespace=webapp-namespace`

-To make sure we can see anything we are not meant too `kubectl --context=user-context get pods --namespace=default`
+Now we have limited the blast radius of our application to only the namespace that it resides in.
+So there will be no way that we can leak configmaps or secrets from other applications that are not in this namespace.